timoline/Synoportal/README.md

 Installation
 ------------
-Just copy the Synoportal folder in to the root of your Synology Web folder.
+Just copy the Synoportal folder into the root of your Synology Web folder.

 Normally this will be: /volume1/web/